Royals Who Left Their Countries To Move To America

 Ana Maria Huarte of Mexico

-Emperor Agustin Iturbide was Mexico's first monarch, reigning over a vast empire that stretched from Oregon to Panama for one year from 1822-23.
-However, he was forced to abdicate and eventually executed by republican forces led by a name that Americans might be more familiar with: Antonio Lopez de Santa Ana.
+Emperor Agustín Iturbide was Mexico's first monarch, reigning over a vast empire that stretched from Oregon to Panama for one year from 1822 to 1823.
+However, he was forced to abdicate and was eventually executed by republican forces led by a name that Americans might be more familiar with: Antonio Lopez de Santa Anna.

-Iturbide's wife, Ana Maria Huarte, was a problem for the new Mexican government, which did not know what to do with her.
-Fearing that she or her children might try to retake Iturbide's throne, per the Autonomous University of Sinaloa, she was exiled abroad to the United States.
+Iturbide's wife, Ana María Huarte, was a problem for the new Mexican government, which did not know what to do with her.
+Fearing that she or her children might try to retake Iturbide's throne, she was exiled abroad to the United States.
 In June of 1825, the former Mexican empress and her family arrived in Baltimore.
 Part of the condition of her exile was that the Mexican government would provide her a pension, which initially allowed the former empress to live comfortably at 226 Spruce Street in Philadelphia.
 But the rest of her life would be spent fighting for the payments and avoiding insolvency, especially once Mexico stopped paying due to the Mexican-American War of 1846-48.

 Bayezid Osmanoglu

-The Ottoman Empire officially ended in 1922 after its defeat and partition by the Entente Powers in World War I. But the extended imperial family was not exiled.
+The Ottoman Empire officially ended in 1922, after its defeat and partition by the Entente Powers in World War I. But the extended imperial family was not exiled.
 Many stayed in Istanbul's Dolambahce Palace (above) until 1924, when a new regime forced them out.
-In 1923, Mustafa Kemal Ataturk consolidated power and transformed Turkey into a republic.
-The following year, according to TRT World, among Ataturk's first actions was to expel the remaining Ottoman imperial family from Istanbul to France on a mere 24 hours' notice.
-Prince Bayezid Osmanoglu was inside his mother's womb at the time.
+In 1923, Mustafa Kemal Atatürk consolidated power and transformed Turkey into a republic.
+The following year, among Atatürk's first actions was to expel the remaining Ottoman imperial family from Istanbul to France on a mere 24 hours' notice.
+Prince Bayezid Osmanoğlu was inside his mother's womb at the time.

 Prince Joachim of Denmark

-Prince Joachim of Denmark (pictured center) was in the Danish news after his mother Queen Margarethe stripped his children of all their royal titles in 2022, allegedly on a mere five days' notice according to Vanity Fair.
-The official reason, per The Guardian, was to allow Joachim and his children to live more normal lives, although the real reason more likely has to do with reducing the size of the royal family and therefore its expenditures.
+In 2022, Prince Joachim of Denmark (pictured center) was in the Danish news after his mother and then-queen, Margrethe II, stripped his children of all their royal titles, allegedly on a mere five days' notice.
+The official reason was to allow Joachim and his children to live more normal lives, although the real reason was more to reduce the size of the royal family and therefore its expenditures.

-Despite the friction with his mother, Joachim will continue to serve the Danish state in a military capacity – a path that brings him and his family to the United States in September 2023.
-As a defense attache at the Danish embassy in Washington, D.C., the prince's job is a sort of liaison between the Danish government and military on one hand and the U.S. military and defense industry on the other.
-While royals are often given cushy sinecures, this posting has national security implications.
-The prince told Canada's CTV News that his job will be increasing transatlantic military cooperation between the United States, Canada, Denmark, and the rest of Europe.
+Nonetheless, Joachim continues to serve the Danish state in a military capacity – a path that brought him and his family to the United States in September 2023.
+As a defense attaché at the Danish embassy in Washington, D.C., the prince's job is a sort of liaison between the Danish government and military on one hand and the U.S. military and defense industry on the other.
+While royals are often given cushy sinecures, this posting has the not-inconsiderable task of promoting transatlantic military cooperation between the United States, Canada, Denmark, and the rest of Europe.

 Faustin Wirkus

 This story is a bit different, in that it involves a bizarre incident during the American occupation of Haiti between 1917 and 1930.
-Faustin Wirkus was a 17-year-old Polish-born marine who got shipped out to Haiti in 1917, according to a 1931 article in Time.
+Faustin Wirkus was a 17-year-old Polish-born marine who got shipped out to Haiti in 1917.
 In 1922, he seems to have saved a woman who styled herself "Queen Timemenne of La Gonave" from a vicious beating at the hands of a tax collector.

 Prince Harry

-The relationship between Britain's Prince Harry, Duke of Sussex, and his family, the Windsors, have been strained thanks to the fallout around his marriage to American socialite Meghan Markle.
+In possibly one of the most famous examples of what happens when royals marry commoners, the relationship between Britain's Prince Harry, Duke of Sussex, and his family, the Windsors, has long been strained, largely thanks to the fallout from events that occurred after his marriage to American socialite Meghan Markle.

-In an interview with James Corden, the prince, who simply went by his first name and paid his bus fare for one of LA's double-deckers, mentioned having settled in Santa Barbara.
+In an interview with James Corden, the prince — who simply went by his first name and paid his bus fare for one of LA's double-deckers — mentioned having settled in Santa Barbara.
 During the interview, Harry noted that the problems between him and his relatives were made considerably worse by the media printing stories that he said were either not true or grossly exaggerated.
-He added that when Queen Elizabeth II was alive, she still sent her grandchildren presents and ensured that they were taken care of as family members — a very different angle from the stories alleging that there had been a fallout over Meghan's race, which came up in an interview with Oprah Winfrey.
+He added that when Queen Elizabeth II — who was one of the longest-reigning monarchs in history — was alive, she still sent her grandchildren presents and ensured that they were taken care of as family members.
+That was a very different angle from the stories alleging that there had been a fallout over Meghan's race, which came up in an interview with Oprah Winfrey.